Jeffresh/tic-tac-toe/README.md

 In addition to analyzing the field, it is equally important to add the ability to select a cell for your move.
 Now you need to implement human moves.
 Let's divide the field into cells.

+The program should ask to enter the coordinates where the user wants to make a move.

+Note that in this stage user moves as X, not O. Keep in mind that the first coordinate goes from left to right and the second coordinate goes from bottom to top.
+Also, notice that coordinates start with 1 and can be 1, 2 or 3.

+But what if the user enters incorrect coordinates?
+The user could enter symbols instead of numbers or enter coordinates representing occupied cells.
+You need to prevent all of that by checking a user's input and catching possible exceptions.

 # About
 Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
 A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
 Let’s program Tic-Tac-Toe and get playing!